AWAKENING THE DIVINE MOTHER WITHIN

 Cultural Significances

-In Hinduism, the concept of a Mother Divine appears as Shakti, embodying feminine energy.
-Goddesses like Durga, Kali and Lakshmi also illustrate the myriad dimensions of the Divine Mother.
-Durga is a powerful figure representing strength and protection, famously depicted riding a lion in battle against evil.
-Kali embodies transformation and time, often shown in imagery that evokes both fear and reverence.
-Lakshmi symbolises prosperity and abundance, showing how diverse representations of the Divine Mother provide guidance and support in facing life's challenges.
+In Hinduism, the Divine Mother is embodied by Shakti, representing feminine energy.
+Goddesses like Durga, Kali, and Lakshmi illustrate her various aspects.
+Durga symbolizes strength and protection, often depicted riding a lion in battle.
+Kali represents transformation and time, evoking both fear and reverence.
+Lakshmi symbolizes prosperity and abundance.
+These diverse representations offer guidance and support in life's challenges.

-In Christianity, Mary, the Mother of Jesus reigns as a figure of purity, maternal love and self-sacrifice.
+In Christianity, Mary, the Mother of Jesus reigns as a figure of purity, maternal love and self~sacrifice.
 Her narrative reveals the importance of nurturing as a path toward spiritual salvation.
 Many Christians view Mary as a key figure in their faith, bringing to light her role in shaping spiritual perspectives.

 Indigenous cultures often view the Earth as the ultimate maternal figure.
 Many Australian First Nation groups view the land as a nurturing, life giving mother figure.
 The land provides everything needed for survival and Aboriginal people have a deep spiritual connection to it.
 The land is also seen as a teacher of traditional knowledge and lore.
 Native American tribes speak of "Grandmother Earth" as a vital life source that nurtures and sustains all beings.
 This notion emphasises the concept that nature embodies essential feminine characteristics of creation, interconnectedness and stewardship.